Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Construction of Expander-Based Overlay Network

 which gives the following bound for $k$ trees

 The expected number of sampled edges in a cut must be at least $\ln(n)$ \cite{karger_random_1994}.
-We would like to estimate the probability that there is a bad cut.
-For the cut to be bad, we need to look at all cuts of size $a$ in the first random tree, while these cuts have size of at least $\alpha a \ln(n)$ in graph $G$.
-In other words, assume that there's a cut $A$ such that $|\partial_{U_G^k}A|=a$ and $|\partial_GA| \geq \alpha a \ln(n)$.
-These cuts have to be small in all remaining trees.
-The probability for this is given by (\ref{eq:ugk_bound}).
+There, to have an expansion property in the union of random spanning trees, those cuts must be greater than their size in $G$.
+We would like to estimate the probability that there is a \textbf{bad} cut.
+A cut whose edge expansion in the union of random spanning trees is less than in the underlying graph $G$.
+More formally, a cut $A$ is bad if $\abs{\partial_{U_G^k}A}=a$ and $\abs{\partial_GA} \geq \alpha a \ln(n)$.
+Such a cut must have lesser edge expansion in all remaining trees.
+We use (\ref{eq:ugk_bound}) for estimating the occurrence of such event.
 The number of cuts of size $a$ in the first tree is at most $\binom{n-1}{a}$.
-The probability that a bad cut $A$ exists
+The probability that a bad cut exists